How to Open a Grocery Store: Business Plan, Budget & Legal Steps

 Community Grants for Food Deserts

-If your store will operate in an underserved area, you might be eligible for community grants aimed at decreasing food deserts.
-These grants can cover startup costs and help you support your local community.
+If your store operates in an underserved area, you might be eligible for community grants aimed at decreasing food deserts.
+These grants can cover grocery store startup costs and help you support your local community.

 Franchise Funding Options